alectramell/diamond/README.md

         $ diamond

-    You'll notice within Terminal Window, you will be prompted to enter the Diamond Code, enter the code and press ENTER!
+    You'll notice within Terminal Window, you will be prompted to enter the diamond code, enter the code and press ENTER!

-    The diamond code will activate the download and save it to your ~/Desktop directory!
+    The diamond code will activate an output with the translation and save it to your ~/Desktop directory, followed by opening the file with Gedit!

-    NOTE: The agecny posts Diamond Codes via Twitter and Facebook, both of which you can find here..
+    NOTE: The agecny posts Diamond Codes via Twitter and Facebook, both of which you can find in all of the following urls..

         Facebook
         http://www.facebook.com/apollondma